 Visiting Blocked Sites and Services from Cuba

-However, when it comes to apps and software clients like Skype which are not dependent on HTTP, your only hope is using a Skype Cuba VPN.
+However, when it comes to apps and software clients like Skype which are not dependent on HTTP, your only hope is using Skype is with the help of the best VPN for Cuba.
 As long as you have a Cuban IP address, you won’t be able to get Skype to work.
+The same goes for Snapchat.
+It is also blocked in Cuba and requires the use of a VPN to access it.

 Following are some of the key ways in which a VPN provides great value to users in Cuba: